yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/install-yugabyte-platform/prepare-on-prem-nodes.md

 * Create the `prometheus:prometheus` user and group.

   {{< tip title="Tip" >}}
-If you are using the LDAP directory for managing system users, you can preprovision Yugabyte and Prometheus users, as follows:
+If you are using the LDAP directory for managing system users, you can pre-provision Yugabyte and Prometheus users, as follows:

 * Ensure that the `yugabyte` user belongs to the `yugabyte` group.